keboola/python-component/README.md

 - For easier debugging the data folder is picked up by default from `../data` path, relative to working directory when the `KBC_DATADIR` env variable is not specified.
 - If `debug` parameter is present in the `config.json`, the default logger is set to verbose DEBUG mode.
+- Executes sync actions -> `run` by default.
+See the sync actions section.

 **Constructor arguments**:
 - data_path_override: optional path to data folder that overrides the default behaviour